Bharat-Pi/MicroPython/README.md

 ## Important: before testing the installation, your ESP32 board needs to be flashed with MicroPython firmware (see the above steps for flashing).

 Connect the board to your computer using a USB cable.
-To test the installation, you need to tell Thonny that you want to run MicroPython Interpreter and select the board you are using.
+To test the installation, you need to tell Thonny IDE that you want to run MicroPython Interpreter and select the board you are using.

 1. Go to Tools > Options and select the Interpreter tab.
 Make sure you’ve selected the right interpreter for your board as well as the COM port.
 You can also select the "Try to detect automatically"  option, but only if you just have one board connected to your computer at a time.
 Otherwise, select the specific port for the board you’re using.